Kapil56J/Testimonials-Grid-Section/README.md

 Users Should be able to:

 * Is the optimal layout depending on their device's screen size.
-* See hover states for interactive elements
+* See colors states for interactive elements

 ## Screenshots